Certificate in IT Essentials Course Outline

 George TongariroLecturer, School of Information Technology

 George has been teaching Information Technology (IT) within the tertiary sector for the last 20 years, He has been working at Whitireia Community Polytechnic, Tai Poutini Polytechnic and now Whitecliffe.Continue reading

 Where could this programme take you?

-Successful completion of this qualification also provides automatic entry to Whitecliffe's ICT programmes at Level 5 and new Bachelor of Applied Information Technology (Level 7) (subject to NZQA approval and accreditation).
+Successful completion of this qualification also provides automatic entry to Whitecliffe's Information Technology programmes at Level 5 and the Level 7 Bachelor of Applied Information Technology programmes.

 Jobs related to this programme

 - Junior Helpdesk Roles

 - Junior Programming Roles

 School of Information Technology